rustbridge/rustbridge.io/README.md

 ```
 Which will apply all current migrations to your database.

+To add organizers to the database, make sure all migrations are applied, and follow the instructions on the [Rustbridge-Cli](https://github.com/rustbridge/rustbridge-cli).

 # License
 Rustbridge is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0),